Indonesia flag

-The postal code for Gunung Kerinci is 37162 in Jambi, Kerinci, Indonesia.
-The table below lists ZIP codes and postcodes for places within Gunung Kerinci.
+The Postal Codes (Kode pos) for Gunung Kerinci is 37162 in Kerinci, Jambi, Kerinci, Indonesia.
+The table below lists Postal Codes and postcodes for places within Gunung Kerinci.

 Postal Codes for Places in Gunung Kerinci